OpenSourceBrain/262670/README.md

 # Running the simulations
   For testing, run simulation scripts from the current directory.
 Edit the nrn/nrninit.sh (or nrninit.bat on Windows) with the path for this directory.
+  * You also have to build the NEURON mechanisms (.mod) files:
+  `nrnivmodl mb/mod`
-    - To simulate GGN in isolation to study signal attenuation with distance, run:
+  * To simulate GGN in isolation to study signal attenuation with distance, run:
     `mb/test_cell/ggn_voltage_attenuation_vclamp.py`